1998 NCAA Division I baseball tournament

 The 1998 NCAA Division I baseball tournament was played at the end of the 1998 NCAA Division I baseball season to determine the national champion of college baseball.
 The tournament concluded with eight teams competing in the College World Series, a double-elimination tournament in its fifty-second year.
 Eight regional competitions were held to determine the participants in the final event.
 Each region was composed of six teams, resulting in 48 teams participating in the tournament at the conclusion of their regular season, and in some cases, after a conference tournament.
 The fifty-second tournament's champion was Southern California, coached by Mike Gillespie.
 The championship was the Trojans' record 12th, but their first since 1978, the last under coach Rod Dedeaux.
 The Most Outstanding Player was USC second baseman Wes Rachels.

 Regionals

 The opening rounds of the tournament were played at eight regional sites across the country, each consisting of a six-team field.
 Each regional tournament is double-elimination, however region brackets are variable depending on the number of teams remaining after each round.
 Regional games were scheduled for Thursday, May 21 through Sunday, May 24; however, one final Sunday game (Arizona State vs. Georgia Tech at Wichita) had to be played the next day due to rainout.
 The winners of each regional advanced to the College World Series.

-In the final year of the 48-team tournament, five regionals required the full 11 games.
-Florida State, LSU and Mississippi State advanced to the CWS unscathed.
+In the final year of the 48-team tournament, six regionals required the full 11 games.
+Only Florida State and LSU advanced to the CWS unscathed, while Long Beach State won four games over three days after losing their first to North Carolina St.